AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_license/Install_SCANeR_license.md

 ### HOW TO?
 Install your SCANeR license

-You recently purchased a new SCANeR license.
+You recently purchased a new SCANeR license. 🥳

 AVSimulation provides 2 kinds of licenses:
 - Nomadic licenses
 - Fixed licenses

-Details can be found in the [software catalogue](https://www.avsimulation.com/pack-foundation/)
+>Details can be found in the [software catalogue](https://www.avsimulation.com/pack-foundation/)

 #### Nomadic Licenses
 This chapter explains how to install a nomadic SCANeR license